Post-acute infection syndrome

-Post-acute infection syndromes (PAISs) or post-infectious syndromes are medical conditions characterized by symptoms attributed to a prior infection.
+Post-acute infection syndromes (PAISs) or infection-associated chronic conditions (IACCs) are medical conditions characterized by symptoms attributed to a prior infection.
 While it is commonly assumed that people either recover or die from infections, long-term symptoms—or sequelae—are a possible outcome as well.
 Examples include long COVID (post-acute sequelae of SARS-CoV-2 infection, PASC), myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS), and post-Ebola virus syndrome.
 Common symptoms include post-exertional malaise (PEM), severe fatigue, neurocognitive symptoms, unrefreshing sleep, flu-like symptoms, and pain.
-The pathology of most of these conditions is not understood and management is generally symptomatic.
+The pathology of most of these conditions is not fully understood, and management is generally symptomatic.